Who is Marc McClain?

 In my Urban Exploration photography, I also try to challenge common values relating to aesthetics.
-Personally I find beauty in decay, seeing nature take over a place once dominated by humans.
-I try to Imagine what the abandoned factory, prison, church, or old house used to be like when people where living and working there.
+Personally, I find beauty in decay, seeing nature take over a place once dominated by humans.
+I try to Imagine what the abandoned factory, prison, church, or old house used to be like when people were living and working there.
 What did their lives look like?
 Why was it abandoned?

 To make a long story short, I strongly believe in Neale Walsh’s motto: “LIFE BEGINS AT THE END OF YOUR COMFORT ZONE”.
 Never stop learning!